AdobeDocs/experience-manager-64.sv-SE/help/sites-administering/user-group-ac-admin.md

 Om du klickar på ett GroupID öppnas dialogrutan för den gruppen.

-**Medlemmar** Visar alla konton (användare och/eller grupper) som är medlemmar i den aktuella gruppen.
+**Members** Lists all accounts (users and/or groups) that are members of the current group.

-Kolumnen **Ärvd** anger medlemskap som har ärvts som ett resultat av medlemskap i en annan grupp.
+The **Inherited** column indicates membership that has been inherited as a result of membership of another group.

 >[!NOTE]
 >
->När rollen Ägare, Redigerare eller Visningsprogram tilldelas till en användare i en resursmapp skapas en ny grupp.
+>When the Owner, Editor, or Viewer role is assigned to a user on any Asset folder, a new group gets created.
 Gruppnamnet har formatet `mac-default-<foldername>` för varje mapp som rollerna är definierade för.

-### Skapar ett gruppkonto {#creating-a-group-account}
+### Skapa ett gruppkonto {#creating-a-group-account}

 1. Öppna dialogrutan **Gruppadministration**.
 1. Klicka på **Skapa grupp**.